 Today's Date:

 Name:

 Email:

 Other Contact Info:

 Mailing Address:

 Circle One: Undergrad Graduate

 Campus:

 1. Summarize the complaint below.
-Please be as specific as possible, i pertinent dates. ncluding
+Please be as specific as possib pertinent dates. ole, including

 2. Describe your efforts to resolve the complaint in other ways.

 3. Be sure to attach any relevant documentation, if available.

 To be completed by the College of Education

 Form Received By:

 Date Received:

 Conference must be held within ten (10) days of the receipt of the written complaint.

-Conference Date:
+Con ference Date: